Home » Sonya Tukes, 22: Went To Bed & Disappeared By Morning In 2004

 The Investigation Gets A Lead

 Detectives got a lead when they checked phone records and found that Sonya may have received a call at Barbara’s house on the evening that she disappeared.
 While this information was helpful, the call came from a payphone at a service station that was said to be outside of town, so it was almost impossible to figure out who Sonya Tukes spoke with that night.
 The exact location was not given, and it is unclear if the service station has surveillance footage to be checked.

 “My guess is when she got that phone call, she went out to talk, she was going to come back in, but never did come back in the house,” Barbara said.

-Meanwhile, Barbara also spoke about Sonya’s relationship with her boyfriend, a man who has not been named in reports.
+Meanwhile, Barbara also spoke about Sonya’s relationship with her boyfriend, who has not been named in reports.
 Before investigators were able to question him about Sonya’s disappearance, he reportedly lawyered up.
-He denied knowing anything about the disappearance, but not much else was given.
+He denied knowing anything about the disappearance, but nothing else was given.

 Help Publicize This Case:

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM